 Pulled pork is a barbeque staple.
 And since it’s usually cooked in bulk, no one worries about how much pulled pork per person is needed.

 It’s one of those things that you just can’t stop eating.
-Unfortunately, its moreishness means that it’s insanely difficult to estimate how much pulled pork per person you are going to need.
+Unfortunately, its deliciousness means that it’s insanely difficult to estimate how much pulled pork per person you are going to need.

 I mean, think back to the last party you were at that served pulled pork.
-There is definitely a huge difference between how much pulled pork per person you NEED versus what people actually WANT to eat of it.
+There is definitely a huge difference between how much raw pork per person you NEED versus how much cooked pork people actually WANT to eat of it.

 What makes this problem even harder is that to make pulled pork you need a large cut of meat.
-Cooking a pork shoulder takes a long time and if you are just a little short, it’s a bit of a waste.
+Cooked pulled pork shoulder takes a long time and if you are just a little short, it’s a bit of a waste.

 Getting the portions right the first time will save you time, money, and the irritation of hungry (or just gluttonous) guests.